 Co-Founder | firstname.lastname@example.org

-After teaching for five years at charter schools in Harlem and Bushwick, Taylor left the classroom in 2016 to help launch The Bell.
+After teaching for five years in Harlem and Brooklyn, Taylor left the classroom in 2017 to help launch The Bell.

-He produces the Miseducation podcast, facilitates Teens Take Charge, and travels the city speaking to groups of high school students about educational inequity.
-His education writing has appeared in USA Today, The Hechinger Report and Narratively.
+A fierce advocate for student voice, he collaborates with high school interns to produce the Miseducation podcast and serves as an advisor to Teens Take Charge.
+His writing has appeared in USA Today, The Hechinger Report and Narratively.
 In his spare time, he works on a book about a summer he spent playing chess with men in Washington Square Park.